 MARIA THE MIRACLE WORKER

 Since her canonization, St. Maria Goretti is now a proven miracle worker with countless serious cases attributed to her intercession.
 The place where Maria lived with her family and was attacked is now a sanctuary and place of pilgrimage.
-This is how it looks today.
+The Sanctuary of Santa Maria Goretti near Nettuno, Italy, the factory-turned-family-home where she was attacked.

 There is also shrine dedicated to her memory in the hospital where she passed into eternal life.